Probabilistic Test-Time Generalization by Variational Neighbor-Labeling

-The common pseudo-labeling method can be treated as a specific case of eq.~\ref{pttap}, which approximates the expectation of $p(\hat{\y}_t)$ by utilizing the $\texttt{argmax}$ function on $p(\hat{\y}_t)$, generating the hard pseudo labels. $\btheta^*_{t}$ is then obtained by a point estimation of the hard pseudo labels.
+The common pseudo-labeling method can be treated as a specific case of eq.~(\ref{pttap}), which approximates the expectation of $p(\hat{\y}_t)$ by utilizing the $\texttt{argmax}$ function on $p(\hat{\y}_t)$, generating the hard pseudo labels. $\btheta^*_{t}$ is then obtained by a point estimation of the hard pseudo labels.
 However, due to domain shifts, the $\texttt{argmax}$ value of $p(\hat{\y}_t)$ is not guaranteed to always be correct.
 The optimization of the source-trained model then is similar to entropy minimization (eq.~\ref{tta}), where the updated model can achieve high confidence but wrong predictions of some target samples due to domain shifts.
-For example, consider a toy binary classification task, where the predicted probability is $[0.4, 0.6]$ with the ground-truth label $[1, 0]$.
-The pseudo label generated by selecting the maximum probability is $[0, 1]$, which is inaccurate.
-Optimization based on these labels would give rise to a model misspecified to target data, failing to generalize to the target domain.
-In contrast, our probabilistic formulation allows us to sample pseudo labels from the categorical distribution $p(\hat{\y}_t|\x_t, \btheta_{s})$, which incorporates the uncertainty of the pseudo label $\hat{\y}_t$ in a principled way.
-Continuing the example, the pseudo labels sampled from the predicted distribution have a probability of $40\%$ to be the true label, which leads to the generalization of the model in the correct direction.
-Therefore, the formulation improves generalization by accessing accurate pseudo labels.
+More analysis is provided in Appendix \ref{derivation}.